I, Artificial Intelligence

 Covering up the Fall

-There’s a tree of life, a tree of the knowledge of good and evil, but churches rarely talk about the only other tree that we know for sure was in the Garden of Eden: the fig tree.
+We know there was a Tree of Life and a Tree of the Knowledge of Good and Evil, but churches rarely talk about the only other tree that we know for sure was in the Garden of Eden—the fig tree.
+Have you ever seen the leaves of a fig tree?
+They are massive.

 Mark 11: 12 The next day when they came out from Bethany, Jesus was hungry.
 13 Seeing in the distance a fig tree in leaf, he went to find out if it had any fruit.
 When he reached it, he found nothing but leaves, because it was not the season for figs. 14 Then he said to the tree, ‘May no one ever eat fruit from you again.’
 And his disciples heard him say it.

-Doesn’t that seem like a strong reaction?
+Doesn’t that seem like an overly strong reaction to a fruit tree? 🤔

-20 Early in the morning, as they were passing by, they saw the fig tree withered from the roots up.
+Mark 11: 20 Early in the morning, as they were passing by, they saw the fig tree withered from the roots up.
 21 Then Peter remembered and said to Him, “Rabbi, look!
 The fig tree that You cursed is withered.”
 22 Jesus replied to them, “Have faith in God.
 23 I assure you: If anyone says to this mountain, ‘Be lifted up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will happen, it will be done for him.
 24 Therefore I tell you, all the things you pray and ask for—believe that you have received them, and you will have them.”

 This fig tree is pretty much the only thing in the Bible that Jesus curses and he does it just before his crucifixion.
-So I’m betting that “forbidden fruit” in the Garden of Eden wasn’t an apple, it was a fig. 🤔
+So I’m betting that “forbidden fruit” in the Garden of Eden wasn’t an apple, it was a fig.

 Email this story to your Bible study group.